stefan-wuensch/tmp/README.md

 ### 4a.

-_Some sites may only have one RDS Instance_, like this:
+Some sites may only have one RDS Instance, like this:

 ![](https://github.com/HUIT-Systems-Management-Linux-UNIX/Cloud_Monitoring_Services/blob/master/Documentation/Images/rds-2a.png)